codiga/doc.codiga.io/docs/dependencies.md

 ---

 Codiga detects and analyzes your software dependencies.
-It reports what dependency should be updated by keeping an history of all dependencies available online.
+It reports what dependency should be updated by keeping a history of all dependencies available online.

 ## Why should you specify a dependency version

 Some languages or package managers do not require to specify a version.
-Codiga recommends to specify a version number, which avoids headaches in the future.
+Codiga recommends specifying a version number, which avoids headaches in the future.
 In particular, when not specifying a version, you do not have any guarantee on what version will be used.
-When installing your software, you might pull a new version that break your code.
+When installing your software, you might pull a new version that breaks your code.

 For more details, we recommend you have a look at this [Stackoverflow post](https://stackoverflow.com/questions/55052434/does-python-requirements-file-have-to-specify-version)